MicrosoftDocs/SupportArticles-docs/support/azure/cosmos-db/data-explorer.md

 ## Solution for the API for NoSQL, Apache Gremlin, or Table

-Database, container, graph, or table (control plane) operations are executed via calls to the Azure Resource Manager control plane using the Azure Cosmos DB resource provider.
+Database, container, graph, and table (control plane) operations are executed via calls to the Azure Resource Manager control plane using the Azure Cosmos DB resource provider.
 Your network configuration doesn't affect these operations.

 Item (data plane) operations are executed using the JavaScript SDK within the context of your browser.
 The device you're currently using must have direct network access to the account.